INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 	- Using reads.
 	- Using contigs (if assembled).
 	- Using several reference databases.
-6. Selection of viral TAXID and representative genome sequences for confirmatory re-mapping
+6. Selection of viral TAXID and representative genome sequences for confirmatory re-mapping.
 7. Remapping of the viral sequences against selected reference genomes.
-8. Reporting
+8. Reporting.

 Below, you can find instructions on how to create a TELEVIR project, run samples and visualize/intrepret the results.